 The situation fluctuates daily, and affects many aspects of life in Russia, including banking, cost of living, and immigration.

 For this reason, please be aware that prices and options may differ from the information on this page.

 Car insurance in Russia has been compulsory to at least third-party liability level since 2003.
 All drivers in Russia need a valid insurance policy for all registered vehicles.
 If you are caught driving without car insurance, you could end up with a large fine.

-Because it is a legal requirement, auto insurance is one of the biggest insurance sectors in Russia, with nearly 500 billion p. of premiums (around US$6.2bn) expected in 2022.
+Because it is a legal requirement, auto insurance is one of the biggest insurance sectors in Russia, with nearly 500 billion p. of premiums expected in 2022.
 However, third-party policies are often fairly basic, and many drivers opt for extended or comprehensive coverage.
-As a result, over half of the expected purchases for 2022 (277 billion p. or just under $3.5bn) are for additional packages.
+As a result, over half of the expected purchases for 2022 (277 billion p.) are for additional packages.

 In Russia, you insure the vehicle rather than the driver.
 This means that you will need to name regular drivers on the policy, but other drivers with a valid license and additional coverage to drive other vehicles can legally drive your car.
 You can only insure one vehicle per policy, but many firms offer discounted rates if you take out policies for multiple cars.

 The Central Bank of Russia (CBR) regulates all forms of insurance in Russia, including car insurance.